The St Helena steeple towers over Beaufort. Photo Credit: Robert Gecy

 There are many fishing spots at Edisto Island State Park.
 Photo by Jeff Wayne.

-Other locations include Steamboat Landing, Old bridge replaced by the McKinley Washington Bridge, and along the banks of Scott’s Creek along the Spanish Mount trail.
-There is also a small dock in the cabin area for cabin guests only.
+The park offers a mile and a half of beach where surf fishing is allowed.
+Other locations includeย Steamboat Landing,ย Old bridge replaced by the McKinley Washington Bridge, andย along the banks of Scottโs Creek along the Spanish Mount trail.
+There is also a small dock in the cabin area for cabin guests only.ย

 The sun rises and sets beautifully over Edisto Island State Park.
 Photo by Joshua Mattingly.